Top 10 Typography Design Tips to Make Your Designs Pop

 2. Prioritise Legibility

 No matter how visually stunning your design is, you will lose your audience if the text is hard to read.
-That's why legibility should be one of your top priorities regarding typography.
+That’s why legibility should be one of your top typography priorities.

 When choosing fonts, opt for clean, clear, and easy on the eyes.
 Avoid overly decorative or script-like fonts, as they can be challenging to read, especially in smaller sizes.

-It's also important to pay attention to font size and line spacing (also known as leading).
-As a general rule, aim for a font size of at least 16px for body text, and make sure there's enough space between lines to prevent the text from feeling cramped.
+It’s also important to pay attention to font size and line spacing (also known as leading).
+As a general rule, aim for a body text font size of at least 16px, and ensure there’s enough line spacing to prevent the text from feeling cramped.

 And remember contrast!
-Ensure enough contrast between your font and background colour to ensure maximum readability.
+Ensure sufficient contrast between your font and background colour for maximum readability.
 A good rule of thumb is to use dark or light text on a dark background.

 4. Kern and Space Thoughtfully

 Kerning and letter spacing are two of the more subtle yet impactful elements of excellent typography.
-Kerning refers to adjusting space between individual letter pairs while letter-spacing (tracking) deals with the overall spacing between all the letters in a word or line of text.
+Kerning refers to adjusting the space between individual letter pairs, while letter-spacing (tracking) deals with the overall spacing between all the letters in a word or line of text.

 Getting these elements right can significantly affect your typography’s overall look and feel.
 Too much kerning or tracking can make your text look cramped and unnatural, while too little can make it feel spaced out and disjointed.